CloudLabs-MOC/CloudLabs-SEED/Network Security/DNS and Attacks/DNS_Rebinding/DNS_Rebinding.md

 ### 3.3 Testing the Lab Setup.

-After configuring the User VM, use thedigcommand to get the IP address ofwww.attacker32.com andns.attacker32.com.
-You should get10.9.0.180and10.9.0.153, respectively.
+After configuring the User VM, use the dig command to get the IP address of www.attacker32.com and ns.attacker32.com.
+You should get 10.9.0.180 and 10.9.0.153, respectively.
 If you do not get this, your lab environment is not set up correctly.
 We can now test the attacker’s website.
 Point the browser to the following URL on the User VM, and you should be able to see the attacker’s website.
 Please provide a screenshot in your lab report.